-Let’s face it, one of the main reasons people move to Thailand is because it’s pretty cheap, and damn awesome, of course.
+Let’s face it, one of the main reasons people move to Thailand is because it’s pretty cheap.
+It's an awesome country, too, of course.

-But while housing is very affordable, food items can be pretty expensive, particularly if you’re partial to imported foods such as cheese, wine, olives and, errr… Marmite.
+Well, while housing is very affordable, food items can be pretty expensive, depending on your dietary requirements and whether or not you’re partial to imported foods such as wine, olives and Marmite.

-Branded clothes and beauty products can be pretty expensive too; think Nike trainers and anti-wrinkle skin creams.
+Additionally, branded clothes and beauty products can be pretty expensive too: think Nike (real) trainers and personal care products like skin creams.

-I’ll be adding items to this list and updating it periodically, but if you want to know the price of a particular item or service in the meantime, please let me know and I’ll do my best to research it for you.
+I’ll be adding categories and items to this list periodically, but if you want to know the price of a particular item or service in the meantime, please let me know and I’ll do my best to research it for you.

-Please use the currency convertor to convert from Baht to your native currency.
+Where I have stated prices for rent and individual items, you can use the currency convertor below to convert from my figures in Baht to your native currency.

 The following condo rental prices are averages based on a pool of property listings for Bangkok, and on condos within walking distance to an MRT/BTS station.